 *During the darkest winter period (Nov 16 - Jan 31) departures are one hour earlier than usual, that is at 10:00 and 13:30.

-Included: English speaking guide, helmet, crampons, ice axe, other safety equipment.
+Included: English speaking glacier guide, helmet, crampons, ice axe and any other necessary safety equipment.

 First you get a lesson in ice walking and how to use the provided equipment (ice crampons, ice axe).
 The glacier walk do not require any special skills and therefore the tour can be enjoyed by people of all levels in good health.